opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     2. Click the Apply button to apply the desired change.

-.. tip:: **To set the type of interpolation for a segment in the graph editor:**
+.. tip:: **To set the type of interpolation for a segment in the Function Curve Editor:**

     1. Set the segment by doing one of the following: